-• No compression: the image size in bytes is proportional to the number of pixels, the transparency, and the bits-per-pixel.
+- No compression: the image size in bytes is proportional to the number of pixels, the transparency, and the number of bits-per-pixel. - Slower than display format when the display driver does not recognize the format: a pixel conversion is required at runtime.